UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Unplug wall-warts and power bricks when not in use to prevent them from wasting energy as vampire chargers.

-How To Measure Your Home’s Phantom Load
+How To Measure Your Home’s Standby Power

 If you want to move beyond rough estimates and calculate the exact standby losses happening in your living room, you can easily measure your electric usage to find your home’s phantom load yourself.
 The most effective tool for this job is a plug-in electricity usage monitor.
 These relatively inexpensive and highly accessible devices are available at most local hardware stores and are designed to display the precise wattage drawn by any appliance in real time.